chriskiehl/re-wx/README.md

 Implementation notes:

-The reconciliation step is crazy naive at the moment.
-It currently searches only to the first node at which point identifiers or child identifiers differ, at which point it blanket destroys and recreats the components from that path of the tree.
-Eventaully, this will be cleaned up, however, even for fairly large UIs, it hasn't produced notable performance issues.
+Reconciliation doesn't have many performance focused smarts at this point.
+It only looks at the current props to decide what to do, and thus blanket unsets/resets values every time, as opposed to a more nuanced approach which diff'd the prev/current props and conditionally updated only those pieces which need changes.
+However, so far, with moderately sized UIs, this naieve approach hasn't produced any notable performance issues.
+This may change in the future.